The best Canon lenses you should buy

 When people ask for lens recommendations, I always say: Don't throw away money on cheap or "passable" lenses.
 I would never tell someone to go buy a 5D Mark III and throw a 50mm f/1.8 on there.

 Lenses can move from camera to camera.
 If you take care of a lens it can last a lifetime.
 A camera body will be replaced in what, 5 years?
 3 years?
-For most purposes, you're better off starting with a cheaper body–a used T2i is (still!) a great buy–and then get the 50mm f/1.4.
-The 50mm will be a great lens even if you move up to a 5D in a few years.
+For most purposes, you're better off starting with a cheaper body–a used T2i is (still!) a great buy (or similar but more modern entry-level model, depending on how much later you’re reading this, like the Canon 80D)–and then get the 50mm f/1.4.
+The 50mm f/1.4 will be a great lens even if you move up to a 5D Mark IV in a few years.

-On a crop sensor body, you also may be better off (depending on your needs) to get a 28mm or 30mm from Canon or Sigma.
-These are also generally in the $300-400 range and will give you an image closer to a "true" 50mm on a crop body.
+On a crop sensor body, you also may be better off (depending on your needs) getting a Canon 28mm f/1.8 or Sigma 30mm f/1.4 Art.
+These are also generally in the $300-500 range and will give you an image closer to a "true" 50mm on a crop body.

 The 70-200 seems like overkill for this type of list.
 You should at least be comfortable with the camera before dropping $1000 on a lens.
-For that price range though, pick up an older model 70-200 f/2.8L or the 135 2.0L (a beauty of a lens that's often overlooked).
+For that price range though, pick up an older model or used Canon 70-200 f/2.8L, a Tamron SP 70-200mm f/2.8, or the Canon 135 2.0L (a beauty of a lens that's often overlooked).
 The point being, put the money into a lens you're sure you'll use (and love) for years.
 Not something just so you can have a full kit.

-The 100mm macro is a very nice lens, but unless you specifically need the macro capabilities, an alternative there would be the 85mm f/1.8.
-Another great lens that is sometimes under the radar.
+The Canon 100mm macro is a very nice lens, but unless you specifically need the macro capabilities, an alternative there would be the Canon 85mm f/1.8.
+Another great lens that is sometimes under the radar, and perfect for portraits or staged interview setups.

 Whatever lens you go with, the advice I try to ram into everyone's head is to look at your lenses as an investment.
 Camera bodies will be replaced.
 Spend the extra money (or save until you can afford it) for a lens that will last you a long time.